YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 7. RPC Commands

-Oone the connexionManager set and the device selected.
+Once the connexionManager set and the device selected.
 You can call any RPC commands implemented in the SDK.
-This is a list of RPC Commands class:
+This is the list of RPC Commands class:

+/* System & Drivers */
+GetInfosCommand.java
+SetInfoFieldCommand.java
+WaitCardCommand.java
+WaitCardRemovalCommand.java
+DisplayChoiceCommand.java
+DisplayMessageCommand.java
+PowerOffCommand.java
+CancelCommand.java

+/* System kernel */
+EnterSecureSessionCommand.java
+ExitSecureSessionCommand.java
+InstallForLoadCommand.java
+InstallForLoadKeyCommand.java
+LoadCommand.java
+SimplifiedOnlinePINCommand.java

+/* Payment kernel */
+BankParametersDownloads.java
+GetEMVParametersCommand.java
+BuildCandidateListCommand.java
+StartNFCTransactionCommand.java
+CompleteNFCTransactionCommand.java
+GetPlainTagCommand.java
+GetSecuredTagCommand.java
+InitTransactionCommand.java
+TransactionFinalizationCommand.java
+TransactionProcessCommand.java

+All this commands are described in the terminal documentation.

-* This is an example of DisplayMessageWithoutKI command call:
+* This is an example of command call:

 ```java
 	DisplayMessageCommand displayMessageCommand = new DisplayMessageCommand(msg);